 The price of a mixed barrel of NGLs, some of which can replace naphtha and other oil derivatives in industrial and petrochemical processes, historically has tracked movements in the price of crude oil.

 However, surging NGL production from prolific shale oil and gas fields swamped the domestic market and sent prices tumbling in early 2012.
-Oil prices, on the other hand, continued to hover around $100 per barrel until growing US output and declining imports catalyzed a precipitous selloff that began in summer 2014.
+Oil prices, on the other hand, continued to hover around $100 per barrel, until growing US output catalyzed a precipitous selloff that began in summer 2014.

 This rolling oversupply has created opportunities downstream, with an abundance of inexpensive natural gas in the US encouraging the development of export capacity and prompting electric utilities to accelerate the retirement of older coal-fired power plants.